Estimated reading time: 5 minutes

 Playing a mock game of the popular TV show will encourage teamwork, creative thinking, problem-solving, and entrepreneurship.

 Set up teams of two or three workers and have them develop an idea (or “pitch”) for something that will improve business at your company.
 Then pick three “Sharks” from your workers who can act as the judges.

 Give the teams time to work together to develop their pitches, and then present them to the Sharks.
 Have the winning team earn some sort of prize, even if it’s just gift cards to a popular local store or restaurant.

 This exercise can be a win-win for everyone.
-Workers learn to collaborate, think about the big picture regarding your business, and they may even come up with ideas that you can implement.
+Workers learn to collaborate and think about the big picture regarding your business, and they may even come up with ideas that you can implement.

 5. Create a Scrapbook

 Here’s an exercise that can happen over time that will create a living document of the culture in your office.

 Buy a large, blank scrapbook and leave it in a common area, such as the break room.
 The book can have prompts or questions that suggest things employees can write and draw inside.

 Encourage workers to record memories and fun moments from the office, paste pictures or leave inspirational quotes or quotes from their favorite movies or books (that are safe for work, of course).

 It’s a good idea to also set down guidelines, such as no profanity and nothing offensive.